-1.2.1 Animated, flashing, chasing, running or sequential signs are not permitted.

-1.2.2 All portable signs, including parked vehicles with signs expressly for advertising, are not permitted.

-1.2.3 Pole banners and streamers are not permitted.

-1.2.4 Refer to the Chapter 8, Sign Regulations for additional regulations.
+- 1.2.1 Animated, flashing, chasing, running, or sequential signs are not permitted. - 1.2.2 All portable signs, including parked vehicles with signs expressly for advertising, are not permitted. - 1.2.3 Pole banners and streamers are not permitted. - 1.2.4 Refer to Chapter 8, Sign Regulations for additional regulations. - 1.2.5 Projected signs from a light source - 1.2.6 Electronic Message Centers (EMCs) - 1.2.7 Inflatable or semi-inflatable advertising devices.